API + MCP Guide

 4. Fact-Check Text or Documents (Chex)

-Minimum claims: Hyperplexity is designed for text with 4 or more factual claims .
+Minimum claims: Subindex is designed for text with 4 or more factual claims .
 Fewer claims may produce low-quality results.

 or